Larrini (CRABRONINAE)

 Workbook

-This is the last Crabroninae tribe I’ve attempted to come to grips with, perhaps because we rarely see them here in the forest.
-In addition, the various genera can be difficult to distinguish in all but the clearest set of field photos.
+In my ongoing crabronid project, I have left this tribe to last … perhaps because we rarely see them here in the forest.
+It is also a rather tricky group.
+The genera can be difficult to distinguish in all but the clearest set of field photos.
 Even the features that distinguish the two subtribes – the ridges and depressions of the frons – can be a challenge to visualise.
-Furthermore, Bohart & Menke (1976) emphasise the problem of differentiating Larra from Liris on morphological grounds, commenting “…(one could)… unite Liris and Larra, because the characters which separate the two are rather weak, expecially in the male” (p.
+Indeed Bohart & Menke (1976) emphasise the problem of differentiating Larra from Liris on morphological grounds, commenting “…(one could)… unite Liris and Larra, because the characters which separate the two are rather weak, expecially in the male” (p.
 240).

 So that’s my justification for considering it a tricky group.
-Below is my reconciliation attempt.
+Below is my first reconciliation attempt.

 The following table and images are an aid to genus-level identification of Australian Larrini.